 Looking for real-time inventory visibility?
-There are lots of systems that can help you track what you have on hand, the stock you have on order, inventory trends, and the on-time performance of your suppliers.
+There are lots of inventory management systems that can help you track what you have on hand, the stock you have on order, inventory trends, and the on-time performance of your small business suppliers.

 Owners who use them report some big wins.
 They're spending less time on inventory tasks.
 They report fewer overages.
 Plus, they have more insight into how they can bulk order to save on supplier shipping and fulfillment costs.